Get E-Book

 });

-Treat error and close as different events. error reports a failure. close reports that the socket is closed.
-Many cleanup paths belong in close because it fires after normal end and after error paths.
+Treat error and close as separate signals. error reports failure. close reports final socket closure.
+Cleanup that must always happen usually belongs in close, because it runs after normal endings and after error paths.

 Writes Are Local Commitments

 socket.write() accepts bytes into the socket's writable path.
 It can accept a string, Buffer, TypedArray, or DataView.
-Strings are encoded before they move into the lower write path.
+Strings are encoded before they move lower.

 socket.write('hello\n');